lammps/lammps/doc/src/pair_coeff.rst

 I and J can be specified in one of several ways.
 Explicit numeric values can be used for each, as in the first example above.
-Or, one or both of the types in the I,J pair may be a :doc:`type label <labelmap>`.
+Or, one or both of the types in the I,J pair can be a type label, which is an alphanumeric string defined by the :doc:`labelmap <labelmap>` command or in a section of a data file read by the :doc:`read_data
+<read_data>` command, and which converts internally to a numeric type.
-LAMMPS sets the coefficients for the symmetric J,I interaction to the same values.
+In either case I <= J is required.
+Interally, LAMMPS will set coefficients for the symmetric J,I interaction to the same values as the I <= J interaction.

 For numeric values only, a wildcard asterisk can be used in place of or in conjunction with the I,J arguments to set the coefficients for